wintercounter/use-breakpoint/README.md

 const isMobile = useBreakpoint(false, ['mobile', true])
 ```

-> You can also access the values with suffix and prefix but you need
+> You can also access the values with suffix and prefix, but you need
 > to rename the variables because it contains invalid character:
 > `const { 'isMobile+': isMobile } = useBreakpoint()`